tari-cat/CustomGraffiti/Thunderstore/README.md

 In the `CustomGraffiti` folder, you can place your images into four different folders (`Small`, `Medium`, `Large`, and `ExtraLarge`), which change the size of your graffiti.

-For reference, the graffiti dimensions used by the original graffiti textures are (in pixels):
+Your image will be automatically scaled to fit.
+If you want to optimize your image by putting in extra effort, the graffiti dimensions used by the original graffiti textures are (in pixels):

 | Folder       | Dimensions    | Aspect Ratio |
 | ------------ | ------------- | ------------ |